longm89/longm89.github.io/projects/gomoku.md

 <img class="img-fluid" src="../img/gomoku/gomoku_game.png">

-This is a board game, called Gomoku in Japanese and Co ca ro in Vietnamese.
+The board game is called Gomoku in Japanese and Co ca ro in Vietnamese.

 In this game, the person who gets the first Five marks in a line wins.